J-mazz/abstraction/BUILD_PYAPP.md

 ./scripts/build.sh --fixed
 ```

-This path first builds a wheel into `dist/`, clones/updates `pyapp-build/`, and runs `cargo build --release` so you're not reliant on a globally-installed PyApp binary.
+This path first builds a wheel into `dist/`, ensures the vendored PyApp source is present, and runs `cargo build --release` directly (no global cargo install).
 It copies the resulting executable to the repo root as `./abstraction` and uses the same packaging flow as the CLI mode.

 ## Output
 The executable will be created in the current directory: